Devansh-Baghel/odin-library/README.md

 - [ ] Add modal/form styling
 - [x] Make addBookToLibarary work
 - [x] Display each book in the library in a card
+- [ ] Display books by looping over the library array
 - [ ] Make sure books don't go away when user refreshes the page
 - [ ] Add a button to remove books
 - [ ] Add number of pages in modal/form